devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ESP8266 has one UART interface.
 RX pin is 25(GPIO3), TX pin is 26(GPIO1).

 ## uart/read
 Read data from UART interface.
-Receiving buffer resets on each read or write command and main contain up to 264 bytes.
+Receiving buffer resets on each read or write command and may contain up to 264 bytes.

 *Parameters*:
 "mode" - UART speed which can be in range 300..230400.
 After speed may contains space and UART framing *Parameters*:   number of bits(5-8), parity mode(none - "N", odd - "O" or even - "E"), stop bits(one - "1", two - "2").
 Framing can be omitted, 8N1 will be used in this case.
 If this parameter specified UART will be reinit with specified mode.
 If this parameter is omitted, port will use current settings ("115200 8N1" by default) and will not reinit port.